Courtesy titles in the United Kingdom: Choosing a courtesy peer's title

 The actual courtesy title which is used is a matter of family tradition.
-For instance, the eldest son of The Duke of Buccleuch and Queensberry is styled "Earl of Dalkeith", even though the duke is also The Marquess of Dumfriesshire, a title which outranks the earldom.
-Similarly, the eldest son of The Marquess of Londonderry is styled "Viscount Castlereagh", even though the marquess is also The Earl Vane.
+For instance, the eldest son of the Duke of Buccleuch and Queensberry is styled "Earl of Dalkeith", even though the duke is also Marquess of Dumfriesshire, a title that outranks the earldom.
+Similarly, the eldest son of the Marquess of Londonderry is styled "Viscount Castlereagh", even though the marquess is also Earl Vane.

+In a few houses, successive heirs alternate between two courtesy titles.
+Heirs to the Marquess of Lansdowne are alternately "Earl of Kerry" and "Earl of Shelburne", whereas heirs to the Earl of Jersey are alternately "Viscount Grandison" and "Viscount Villiers".

 Titles with the same name as a peer's main title are not used as courtesy titles.
-For instance, The Duke of Westminster is also The Marquess of Westminster and The Earl Grosvenor (amongst other titles).
-The duke's heir apparent (when there is one) is not styled "Marquess of Westminster", which would cause confusion between the son and the father, and so is styled "Earl Grosvenor" instead.
+For instance, the Duke of Westminster is also Marquess of Westminster and Earl Grosvenor (among other titles).
+The duke's heir apparent (when there is one) is not styled "Marquess of Westminster", as this would cause confusion between son and father, and so the former is styled "Earl Grosvenor" instead.

 The title used does not have to be exactly equivalent to the actual peerage.
-For example, the eldest son of The Duke of Wellington is usually styled "Marquess of Douro", although the actual peerage possessed by his father is Marquess Douro (not of Douro).
+For example, the eldest son of the Duke of Wellington is usually styled "Marquess of Douro", although the actual peerage possessed by his father is Marquess Douro (no "of" between the rank and place).

-If a peer of the rank of earl or above does not have any subsidiary titles of a name different from his main title, his eldest son usually uses an invented courtesy title of "Lord [Surname]".
-For instance, the eldest son of The Earl of Devon is styled "Lord Courtenay", even though the Earl has no barony of that name; similarly, the eldest son of The Earl of Guilford is styled "Lord North".
-The eldest son of The Earl of Huntingdon, who has no subsidiary titles, is styled "Viscount Hastings" to avoid confusion with The Lord Hastings, a substantive peer.
-The heir of The Earl Castle Stewart uses the style "Viscount Stewart" in order to avoid confusion with Lord Stewart, the eldest son of Viscount Castlereagh (the eldest son of The Marquess of Londonderry).
+If a peer of the rank of earl or above does not have any subsidiary titles of a name different from his main title, his eldest son usually uses an invented courtesy title of "Lord [surname]".
+For instance, the eldest son of the Earl of Devon is styled "Lord Courtenay", even though the earl has no barony of that name; similarly, the eldest son of the Earl of Guilford is styled "Lord North".
+The eldest son of the Earl of Huntingdon, who has no subsidiary titles, is styled "Viscount Hastings" to avoid confusion with Lord Hastings, a substantive peer.
+The heir of Earl Castle Stewart uses the style "Viscount Stewart" to avoid confusion with Lord Stewart, the eldest son of Viscount Castlereagh (the eldest son of the Marquess of Londonderry).

 Courtesy style of "Lord"

-The honorific courtesy style of "Lord" before the given name is accorded to younger sons of dukes and marquesses.
-The style is always added before the person's given name and surname, as in the example of Lord Randolph Churchill, although conversational usage drops the surname on secondary reference.
-It is never used before the person's surname alone, and is not considered a 'title' under peerage law.
+The courtesy style of "Lord" before the given name is accorded to younger sons of dukes and marquesses.
+It is always added before the person's given name and surname, as in the example of Lord Randolph Churchill, although conversational usage drops the surname on secondary reference.
+It is never used before the person's surname alone, and is not considered a "title" under peerage law.

 The title persists after the death of the holder's father, but is not inherited by any of his children.
-The wife of the holder is entitled to the feminine form of her husband's style, which takes the form of "Lady", followed by her husband's given name and surname, as in the example of Lady Randolph Churchill.
+The wife of the holder is entitled to the feminine form of her husband's style, which takes the form of "Lady" followed by her husband's given name and surname, as in the example of Lady Randolph Churchill.
 The holder is addressed as "Lord Randolph" and his wife as "Lady Randolph".